 - parents informed through open communication portals.

-- If you have not sought out education yet for your staff, please do!
-And if you need assistance choosing the right active shooter training program, please read here.
+- If you have not yet received this type of education for your staff, please do!
+And if you need assistance in choosing the right active shooter training program, please read here.

 - If you have already provided training to your staff, that is great!

-If you answered “no” to any of them, please make it a high priority to make them a YES!
+See if you can answer “yes” to the following questions.
+If you answered “no” to any of them, seek assistance in making them a YES!

 15 Questions for School Administration to Answer “Yes” to After Receiving Active Shooter Training

-- Did your school add emergency lockdown and lockout procedures to your policies that coincide with your active shooter training?
+- Did your school create written lockdown and hold procedures that coincide with your active shooter training?

 - Do you meet with your staff before the school year starts to review the procedures?
 Have you encouraged them to post the response options in their classroom?